The Arizona Department of Corrections was established by Laws 1968, Chapter 198. Statutory authority is found at A.R.S. §§41-1601 et seq.

 Other offices within the Department, reporting to the director, are the Victim Services Office, Constituent Services Office, Office of the Inspector General, Office of the General Counsel, Legislative Liaison Office, and Media Relations Office.

-Laws governing the operation of state prisons and the treatment of prisoners are found in Title 31, Chapter 2.
-Laws governing the operation of county jails and treatment of those prisoners are found in Title 31, Chapter 1.
+Laws governing the operation of state prisons and the treatment of prisoners are found in A.R.S.
+Title 31, Chapter 2.
+Laws governing the operation of county jails and treatment of those prisoners are found in A.R.S.
+Title 31, Chapter 1.

 Since Territorial days, Arizona law has established both county jails, kept by the sheriffs of the counties where they are located; and territorial (state) institutions for adult and juvenile offenders.
 In 1875, Arizona’s first Territorial Prison was constructed in Yuma.
-Later, in 1908, the Arizona Prison at Florence was built by inmates and replaced the Territorial Prison at Yuma.
+In 1908 the Arizona Prison at Florence was built by inmates and replaced the Territorial Prison at Yuma.
 A superintendent and board of control were responsible for operating the prisons.
 For more information on the history of institutions for juveniles, refer to the history of the Department of Juvenile Corrections.

 Laws 1941, Chapter 65 transferred the powers and duties of the Board of Directors of State Institutions to the Governor.
 The measure also transferred responsibility for the Home for the Aged and Infirm Arizona Pioneers, the State Prison and prison farm, the State Hospital for Disabled Miners and the capitol buildings and grounds.
 It was an emergency measure, with an effective date of March 21, 1941.

-In 1967, the legislature appointed a joint study committee to review juvenile corrections in Arizona.
+In 1967, the Legislature appointed a joint study committee to review juvenile corrections in Arizona.
 The joint study committee appointed a professional advisory committee to conduct a full review of all correctional facilities in Arizona.

 The advisory committee found numerous problems with duplication and overlap among governmental units at all levels of the state and local corrections systems.
 The advisory committee recommended establishing a unified corrections system with a uniform set of standards and goals, dedicated accounting staff, and a centralized parole system.
 The joint study committee concurred with the findings and drafted a bill to create the state Department of Corrections, and transfer to the new department all property and personnel under the Superintendent of the State Prison and the Board of Directors of State Institutions for Juveniles.

-Laws 1968, Chapter 198 established the Department of Corrections to consolidate the supervisory staff and administrative functions at the state level of “all matters relating to the institutionalization, rehabilitation, and limited parole functions of all adult and juvenileoffenders” (emphasis added).
+Laws 1968, Chapter 198 established the Department of Corrections to consolidate the supervisory staff and administrative functions at the state level of “all matters relating to the institutionalization, rehabilitation, and limited parole functions of all adult and juvenile offenders” (emphasis added).
 This law added Chapter 11, articles 1 and 2 to Title 41 of the Arizona Revised Statutes.

 Laws 1969, Chapter 81 changed the term “juvenile offender” to “youth offender.”
 The law added sections dealing with Correctional Industries to the Department’s responsibilities, the purpose of which was to combat idleness, and create work and training opportunities within prisons.
 This law also repealed those sections from Title 31, Chapter 2, Articles 4 through 9.

 Laws 1970, Chapter 40 and Chapter 104 expanded the Director’s powers.
 Chapter 40 authorized the Director to establish and operate community correctional centers, which were meant to provide housing, supervision, and counseling for parolees and inmates allowed to participate in work and educational programs.
 Chapter 104 enabled the Director to authorize performance of medical, surgical, or dental services deemed medically necessary by the attending physician or dentist for any person under care of the department (but not employees) when a spouse, adult next of kin, or legal guardian was not available.
-A third measure adopted that year, Laws 1970, Chapter 174 authorized creation of the Arizona Correctional Training Facility for confinement of male inmates and to provide vocational and industrial training while in custody.
+A third measure adopted that year, Chapter 174, authorized creation of the Arizona Correctional Training Facility for confinement of male inmates and to provide vocational and industrial training while in custody.

 Laws 1978, Chapter 164 was a comprehensive measure addressing a number of corrections issues, including juveniles, probation and parole, prisoner labor and compensation, members of the Board of Pardons and Parole, and duties of the Director of the Department.
 The law also created the Corrections Industry Advisory Board, consisting of six members appointed by the Governor and two members appointed by the Legislature.